A Connection Formula for the $q$-Confluent Hypergeometric Function: Introduction

-The $q$-Borel-Laplace transformations are studied by C.~Zhang in \cite{Z2} (see section two for more details).
-When we study connection problems of divergent series, this resummation method becomes a powerful tool.
-We remark that we can find a new parameter $\lambda $ in the resummation ${}_2f_0(a,b;\lambda ,q,x)$.
+In 2002, C.~Zhang~\cite{Z2} showed one of the connection formula for the $q$-CHGE \eqref{qzhangdiv}.
+The $q$-Borel--Laplace transformations were studied by C.~Zhang in~\cite{Z2} (see Section~\ref{Section2} for more details).
+When we study connection problems for $q$-dif\/ference equations, this resummation method becomes a~powerful tool.
+Note that we can f\/ind a~new parameter $\lambda$ in the resummation ${}_2f_0(a,b;\lambda,q,x)$.
+Here $\lambda$ is the direction of the summation.
 This parameter brings us new viewpoints for the study of the $q$-Stokes phenomenon.

-It is known that there exists two different types of the $q$-Borel transformation and the $q$-Laplace transformation.
-The $q$-Borel-Laplace transformation of the first kind are defined in \cite{Z2} and the $q$-Borel-Laplace transformations of the second kind are studied in \cite{Z1}.
-These $q$-Borel transformations are the formal inverse transformation of each of the $q$-Laplace transformations.
+It is known that there exist two dif\/ferent types of the $q$-Borel--Laplace transformations.

+The $q$-Borel--Laplace transformations of the f\/irst kind are def\/ined in~\cite{Z2} and the $q$-Borel--Laplace transformations of the second kind are studied in~\cite{Z1}.
+These $q$-Borel transformations are formal inverse transformations of each of the $q$-Laplace transformations.

-Zhang has shown a connection formula of the series ${}_2\varphi_0(a,b;-;q,x)$ by the $q$-Borel-Laplace transformations of the first kind.
-But the connection formula for the second solution of \eqref{qchge} has not known.
-In this paper, we show the second connection formula for $q$-CHGE with using the $q$-Borel transformation and the $q$-Laplace transformation of the second kind.
-Combining with Zhang's connection formula, we obtain the following connection in section two:
+C.~Zhang presented a~connection formula for the series ${}_2\varphi_0(a,b;-;q,x)$ by the $q$-Borel--Laplace transformations of the f\/irst kind.
+But the connection formula for the second solution of~\eqref{qchge} is not known.
+In this paper, we show the second connection formula for $q$-CHGE with the using of the $q$-Borel transformation and the $q$-Laplace transformation of the second kind.
+Combining with Zhang's connection formula, we obtain the connection formula in the matrix form (see Theorem~\ref{theorem_main}).
+Using Watson's formula~\eqref{watson's2phi1} we also give another proof of the new connection formula in Section~\ref{ano}.